-How do participants make a formal complaint?
 Please study the sequence of actions indicated below and either write, fax or email the appropriate individual.
-Emails of complaint to repscience@ukneqas.org.uk must contain the words 'complain' or 'complaint' in the subject line in order for these to be filtered to the complaint handling area.
+Emails of complaint to repscience@ukneqas.org.uk should contain the words 'complain' or 'complaint' in the subject line in order for these to be filtered to the complaint handling area.
 Most problems experienced by participants consist of minor misunderstandings or problems with specimens and reports, which can usually be resolved over the telephone by any member of staff.
 If difficulties persist, then participants with continued justified cause for complaint about any aspect of the service should communicate their concerns immediately to the relevant member of senior staff, preferably in writing (letter, fax or email) though a preliminary telephone call may assist in clarifying the issue and establishing the requisite action.
 All formal complaints shall be acknowledged within 5 working days of receipt.
 Wherever possible, a formal response is given within 3 months of the acknowledgement.

-Where the complaint is about scheme logistics, then the Scheme Manager is the appropriate point of first contact.
-Where the matter is related to performance assessment and scheme design, the Scheme Organiser is more appropriate.

-If the complaint concerns the conduct of a member of UK NEQAS staff, or a satisfactory response has not been received from the individual first contacted, then the Scheme Organiser should be contacted.
-If matters remain unresolved, or the action taken by us is not satisfactory to the complainant, the next step is to refer the complaint to the Chairman of the appropriate Steering Committee.
+- Where the complaint is about scheme logistics, then the Scheme Manager is the appropriate point of first contact. - Where the matter is related to performance assessment and scheme design, the Scheme Organiser is more appropriate. - If the complaint concerns the conduct of a member of UK NEQAS staff, or a satisfactory response has not been received from the individual first contacted, then the Scheme Organiser should be contacted. - If matters remain unresolved, or the action taken by us is not satisfactory to the complainant, the next step is to refer the complaint to the Chairman of the appropriate Steering Committee. - If the issue concerns performance assessment, the Chairman of the Advisory Panel may also be contacted. - Where lack of compliance with ISO 17043 Standards is suspected by the complainant, then (in the first instance) contact our Quality Manager.
+If the complaint is not resolved to the satisfaction of the complainant then the Executive Chair of UKAS may be contacted. - Where the UK NEQAS Code of Practice itself is the issue of concern, the President of UK NEQAS may be appropriate.

-If the issue concerns performance assessment, the Chairman of the Advisory Panel may also be contacted.
-Where lack of compliance with CPA (EQA) Standards is suspected by the complainant, then the Chief Executive of CPA (EQA) may be contacted.
-Similarly, where the UK NEQAS Code of Practice itself is the issue of concern, the President of UK NEQAS may be appropriate.
-In all cases, UK NEQAS Reproductive Science staff will provide the names and addresses of the appropriate individuals.
+In all cases, UK NEQAS Reproductive Science staff will provide the names and addresses of the appropriate individuals and can be contacted using the details on page 2 of this document.